 Dave and I were on our way back to Seattle from our big camping trip.
 We were flying north along I-5, having started the day on the dry lake bed of the Alvord Desert in southeastern Oregon.
 Our route had taken us over Mt.
 St. Helens, my first time up close; but we were now descending, in order to stay beneath the Seattle Terminal Control Area.
 We were also talking about how to get over to Crest Airpark, where we had borrowed this straight-leg Cardinal.

-Dave was the Pilot Flying and I was the Person Looking Out the Window, possibly also still rummaging in the box of ginger snaps from the back seat, which was opened at the wrong end.
+Dave was the Pilot Flying and I was the Person Looking Out the Window, possibly also still rummaging in the box of ginger snaps, opened at the wrong end, which had been rattling around in the back seat.
 I had taken my camera gear out as we crossed the Columbia, so maybe I was stowing it now.

 It was just about here that the engine quit.
 And that’s not the first thing that had gone wrong, either.
 But I’m getting ahead of myself.
 Here’s the whole story, in case it may provide a lesson about Cockpit Resource Management or something.